cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ### Subprotocols

-This ICS defines three subprotocols: opening handshake, header tracking, closing handshake.
+This ICS defines two subprotocols: opening handshake and closing handshake.
+Header tracking and closing-by-equivocation are defined in ICS 2.
 Datagrams defined herein are handled as external messages by the IBC relayer module defined in [ICS 26](../spec/ics-26-relayer-module).

 ![State Machine Diagram](state.png)